g-plane/zsh-yarn-autocompletions/README.md

 ## Build from source

-Make sure that you've install [rustup](https://rustup.rs/) first and use rustup to install Rust.
+Make sure that you've installed [rustup](https://rustup.rs/) first and use rustup to install Rust.

 Next, follow the steps below: